Use The Calming Phrase to Cope Through AnxietyFeb 11, 2022

 The Trouble We Are Facing

 If you have had a similar experience to the one I outlined above, you are likely aware of how inconvenient (at best) and how life-altering (at worst) having trauma responses can be.
 Most people report that their symptoms come out-of-the-blue, and many cannot even identify what triggered that response.
 What’s more, is the way our survival system responds to a perceived threat can actually be very subtle.
 The response can range from irritability, a sense of discomfort, or restlessness, to a full-blown panic attack, a flashback, or complete severance from reality.

 No matter how severe your symptoms may be, there are a number of tools and strategies available to learn and practice.
 With time, and maybe a little help, you may find that your symptoms, ability to function, and quality of life, improve drastically.
 I have worked with a number of fine folks who suffer from anxiety of all kinds, including post-traumatic stress, who benefit from learning and practicing self-soothing skills.

 One Helpful Therapeutic Tool

-- put their triggering experience into perspective
+- Put the triggering experience into perspective

-- understand their body’s reaction
+- Understand the body’s reaction

-- continue the process of training the brain to respond to triggering stimuli in a healthier manner
+- Continue the process of training the brain to respond to triggering stimuli in a healthier manner

 *Use the active link below to access my PDF of The Calming Phrase.
 It outlines each statement and gives an explanation of the benefit of that particular statement.*